isomerpages/moe-commonwealthsec/_admissions/Direct School Admission.md

 their 4 or 5 years with the school.</p>
 <p><strong>Application Procedure</strong>
 </p>
-<p>5.
-The application for DSA-Sec can be submitted through a centralized
-DSA-Sec Portal. <strong>Information on the 2024 Direct School Admission exercise will be made available in early May</strong>.
-For more details, please refer to MOE website <a href="http://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a>
+<p>5. <strong>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
+The application is free-of-charge and will be open from 7 May 2024, 11am to 3 Jun 2024, 3pm.
+For more details, please refer to MOE website <a href="http://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a></strong>
 </p>
 <p>6.
 Parents and students are encouraged to choose schools wisely based
 on the student’s&nbsp;aptitudes and strengths, bearing in mind the schools’